jakutyna/HomeBudget/README.md

 ## HomeBudget

-__HomeBudget__ is a simple web application that allows it's users to manage their home budget.
+__HomeBudget__ is a simple web application for home budget management.

 ### Requirements